Young Offender Program

 • The Biopsychosocial Evaluation and the Risk/Needs Assessment will determine if defendant is drug dependent and in need of treatment (e.g higher level of care).

-• Alternatively, if the applicant meets the DSM-V diagnostic criteria for drug addiction and/or a co-occurring mental health disorder, the applicant will be ineligible for Young Offender Program but will be offered the opportunity to enroll in Drug Treatment Court when:
+• Alternatively, if the applicant meets the DSM-V diagnostic criteria for drug addiction and/or a co-occurring mental health disorder, the applicant will be ineligible for Young Offender Program but will be offered the opportunity to enroll in Treatment Court:

-(1) Higher level of care needed - these cases can be referred to Delaware County Drug Treatment Court Program – “Track II”, and
+o Higher level of care needed - these cases can be referred to Delaware County Drug Treatment Court Program – “Track II”

-(2) Defendant will be eligible for the same benefit of the Young Offender program but will be placed in a drug treatment track to address the addiction and any co-occurring disorders and additional treatment needs (that exceed the scope of the Young Offender Program).
+o Defendant will be eligible for the same benefit of the Young Offender program but will be placed in a treatment track to address the addiction and any co-occurring disorders and additional treatment needs.

-Defendant is ineligible if seriously and persistently mentally ill which renders him/her unable to participate in the structure of the Young Offender Program.
+• Defendant is seriously and persistently mentally ill which renders him/her unable to participate in the structure of the Young Offender Program.

-Defendant is unwilling/unable to terminate use of lawfully prescribed controlled substances and over-the-counter medications that affect the integrity and accuracy of drug screening and program participation.
+• Defendant is unwilling/unable to terminate use of lawfully prescribed controlled substances and substances that affect the integrity and accuracy of drug screening and program participation.

 1. The Young Offender Program is an 18 month program which will require Delaware County residency throughout the eighteen months of intensive court supervision.